Tangerine (film): Reception

 The Hollywood Reporter described the film as "a singularly delightful girlfriend movie with an attitude".
 Variety's Justin Chang wrote that Tangerine is "an exuberantly raw and up-close portrait of one of Los Angeles' more distinctive sex-trade subcultures."
-A. V. Wire's Seth Malvín Romero said, "Tangerine is a stylistic tour-de-force.
+A. V. Wire's Seth Malvín Romero said: "Tangerine is a stylistic tour-de-force.
 An original, dazzling, and unforgettable portrayal of betrayal and friendship that easily bests any other film this year."
 In a positive review, The A.V.
 Club's Ignatiy Vishnevetsky wrote that "for all of Tangerine's movement [...] and all of its slapping and arguing, it's the movie's quietest, softest moments that register most strongly."
-He concludes, "Perhaps these moments feel so graceful because they are oases; they matter because of the harsh, unforgiving terrain that has to be crossed in order to reach them.
+He concluded: "Perhaps these moments feel so graceful because they are oases; they matter because of the harsh, unforgiving terrain that has to be crossed in order to reach them.
 This terrain is drawn garishly, vividly, and with a sense of fun."